Karpova-Lab/pyControl-D-Series-Breakout/docs/_sources/using.rst.txt

     :align: center

 8. From the task dropdown, select "hardware_test", then click "Upload".
 #.
 Click "Start".
-The houslight should turn on and nosepokes will now respond to pokes.
+The houselight should turn on and nosepokes will now respond to pokes.

 .. image:: images/task_running.png
     :align: center